If an employee has two years’ or more service they can only be fairly dismissed for one of the following reasons:

 - Continuing to employ the employee would entail breach of a statutory enactment (for instance if the employee was no longer eligible to work lawfully in the UK)

-In all cases the employer will be required to show that they followed a fair process prior to reaching a decision to dismiss.
+In all cases the employer will be required to show that they followed a fair process prior to reaching a decision to dismiss and acted reasonably in treating the reason as a sufficient reason for dismissal.
 What will amount to a fair process will differ depending on the ground for dismissal.

 Where conduct is the issue, an employer needs to follow a fair disciplinary procedure.
 In general terms this will involve the following stages: